Sunghwan0112/Speech-Recognition-Project/README.md

 ### 4. Speed Perturbation

 #### Tempo Adjustment
 - **Description**: The final step involves altering the playback speed of the audio files at rates of 0.9x, 1.0x, and 1.1x.
-This changes both pitch and tempo of the speech, providing diverse training samples that help ASR models learn to recognize speech variations more effectively.
+This changes tempo of the speech, providing diverse training samples that help ASR models learn to recognize speech variations more effectively.

 ![pipeline](./images/pipeline.png)